The Apprentice (British TV series): Spin-offs

 The Apprentice: You're Fired!
-(2006–present)
+(2006–2025)

 Following the decision to commission a second series of the programme, the BBC decided to create a spin-off companion programme to accompany The Apprentice, with its format operating in a similar manner to that of Big Brother's Little Brother and Strictly Come Dancing: It Takes Two.
 Originally aired on BBC Three, before it was moved to BBC Two alongside the main programme's move to BBC One, the show is broadcast alongside the latest series of the main show, with each episode featuring the host and a group of guest panellists – business people related to the task, presenters of TV/radio programmes, and comedians – performing an in-depth look into the recent task of the programme, while also interviewing the most recently fired candidate(s) and analyzing their performance.
-The shows are recorded at Riverside Studios, and is hosted by Tom Allen; it has been previously hosted by Adrian Chiles, Dara Ó Briain, Jack Dee and Rhod Gilbert.
+The shows are recorded at Riverside Studios, and was hosted by Tom Allen 2019 - 2025; it has been previously hosted by Adrian Chiles 2006 - 2009, Dara Ó Briain 2010 - 2014, Jack Dee 2015 and Rhod Gilbert 2016 - 2018.

+From 2026, series 20, this format was changed to The Apprentice: Unfinished Business, which is presented by Angela Scanlon.
+This is done in more of a podcast style with two guests rather than the three from You're Fired.